|search engine by freefind|

 Elections have been held for all 123 seats on Cornwall Council every four years since 2009.

-Following a review by the Local Government Boundary Commission, the number of seats on the council is being cut to 87 with effect from the elections in May 2021.
+Following a review by the Local Government Boundary Commission, the number of seats on the council was cut to 87 with effect from the elections in May 2021.